alexbillingham/devcontainer_python/README.md

 Run the command `git submodule add [url to this repo] .devcontainer`.
 This will add the repo as a submodule into the .devcontainer folder (what VSCode looks for when starting devcontainer).

+> Note: If you forget to add the submodule into a directory called `.devcontainer` you can run: `git mv devcontainer_python .devcontainer`

 ## Running devcontainer

 Click the bottom left "><" icon and select "Reopen in container" and rebuild if prompted.